gerases/vim-puppet-nav/README.md

 # PuppetDB Integration

-If the PuppetDB aspect of the plugin is correctly configured, it becomes possible to see which puppet managed hosts utilize this or that resource.
+If the PuppetDB component of the plugin is configured, it becomes possible to see which puppet managed hosts utilize this or that puppet resource.
 In order for puppetdb lookups to work, you need to set the `g:puppetdb_host` variable to your server in this format: `http(s)://<DBHOST>:<DBPORT>`.

 Once the host is set, you can position the cursor on a line with a puppet resource and execute `:call PuppetDbTypeTitleLookup()` or `:call PuppetDbTypeLookup()`.
-The output in a new tab will be a list of hosts using the resource on the current line.
+The output in a new tab will be a list of hosts using that resource.

 The difference between those two functions is that given the code below: